silicon-heaven/shv-doc/src/rpcmethods.md

 * `"device"` with *map* containing device specific options.
 At least these otions need to be supported:
-  * `"deviceId"` with *string* value that identifies the device.
+  * `"deviceId"` with *String* value that identifies the device.
 This should be used by the broker to automatically assign mount point based on its internal rules.
-  * `"mountPoint"` with *string* value that specifies path where the device's tree should be mounted in the broker.
-This should be considered by broker only if it fails to assign mount point based on the device's ID.
+  * `"mountPoint"` with *String* value that specifies path where the device's tree should be mounted in the broker.
+This should overwrite any mount point assigned by broker based on `"deviceId"`, but it can be disregarded if user doesn't have access rights for the SHV path specified.
 * `"idleWatchDogTimeOut"` specifies number of seconds without message receive before broker will consider the connection to be dead and disconnects it.
 The default timeout by the broker should be 180 seconds.
 By increasing this